hyper0x/awesome-go-China/README.md

 # awesome-go-China
-A curated list of awesome Go frameworks, libraries and software written by Ethnic Chinese.
-Inspired by [awesome-go](https://github.com/avelino/awesome-go).
+This contains a curated list of useful and innovative Go frameworks, libraries and software systems written by Ethnic Chinese developers.
+This was inspired by [awesome-go](https://github.com/avelino/awesome-go).

 --------------------------------------------------------